Working with Build Results

 Explore the change in details

-View which dependent build the changes come from or builds with snapshot dependencies with the "Show changes from snapshot dependencies" option enabled (since TeamCity 2017.1).
+View which dependent build the changes come from or builds with snapshot dependencies with the "Show changes from snapshot dependencies" option enabled.
 On hovering over the icon, the number of the dependent build is displayed; clicking the link opens the Сhanges tab of the dependent build.

 Navigate to the Change Details by clicking a changed file link